Religion and capital punishment: Other Protestants

 Leviticus 20:1–27 as the basis for permitting the death penalty.
 However, Martin Luther thought it was wrong to use the death penalty against heretics.
 This was one of the specific issues he was asked to recant on in 1520 and excommunicated when he did not in 1521.
 Furthermore, some verses can be cited where Jesus seems to be a legalist by advocating respect for religious and civil laws: Matthew 5:17-22, 22:17-21 (the famous phrase ″Give therefore to Caesar the things that are Caesar's, and to God the things that are God's″, separating religion and civil law) and John 8:10-11.
 In the Book of Revelation 2:23, words attributed to Jesus explicitly gave to him the power to give death and judge people's "reins and hearts".

 Mennonites, Church of the Brethren and Friends have opposed the death penalty since their founding, and continue to be strongly opposed to it today.
 These groups, along with other Christians opposed to capital punishment, have cited Christ's Sermon on the Mount (transcribed in Matthew Chapter 5–7) and Sermon on the Plain (transcribed in Luke 6:17–49).
 In both sermons, Christ tells his followers to turn the other cheek and to love their enemies, which these groups believe mandates nonviolence, including opposition to the death penalty.

+The World Council of Churches, which many major protestant churches are a member of, explicitly condemned the death penalty in 1990.

 The Church of Jesus Christ of Latter-day Saints

-The Church of Jesus Christ of Latter-day Saints (LDS Church) presently takes no position on capital punishment.
+The Church of Jesus Christ of Latter-day Saints (LDS Church) currently takes no position on capital punishment.
 There are statements from church officials on blood atonement.
 This belief held that the blood of Jesus' Atonement could not remit certain serious sins, and that the only way an LDS sinner could pay for committing such sins would be to have his own blood spilled on the ground as an atonement.
-This doctrine was never held by the church or practised by clergy in their official capacity.
+This doctrine was never held by the church or practiced by clergy in their official capacity.
 The doctrine has no relation as to the reason why, until recently, Utah gave convicts sentenced to death a choice to be executed by firing squad rather than other methods such as lethal injection.
 This issue received significant public attention when Ronnie Lee Gardner, who was convicted of robbery, murder, and escaping from jail, chose to die by firing squad, citing the blood atonement as the reason for his decision.
 On the night of Gardner's execution, the LDS Church released a statement that it did not support blood atonement of individuals as a doctrine of salvation.